 QNAP TVS-472XT & TVS-672XT Thunderbolt NAS

 The QNAP TVS XT series is my pick for the best NAS for photographers.
 Most photographers will choose either the 6-bay TVS-672XT or the 4-bay TVS-472XT.
 Equipped with a super-fast 10Gb/s ethernet connection, this NAS can easily handle large Photoshop files and 4k video editing tasks.
-I use the TVS-472XT as the primary photo backup device in my office.
+I use the TVS-472XT as the secondary link in my 3-2-1 backup system.

 Uniquely, QNAP is the only NAS brand that has embraced the Thunderbolt NAS connection.
 The TVS XT models feature a pair of Thunderbolt 3 ports, allowing multiple computers to access files from the NAS simultaneously over directly connected Thunderbolt, a 10Gb/s ethernet network or wirelessly on your local Wi-Fi network.
 This is an incredible feature for photographers working in a studio with multiple computers.